 - Phages kill microbes in two different ways, either through lysis or by lysogenic cycles.
 In lysis, the phages land on their target microbe and essentially “cut” or cause lysis of the host’s cell membrane, which in turn causes the microbe’s outer membrane to break apart.
 The other method phages kill their target microbe is by entering a lysogenic cycle, wherein the phage lands on the surface of the microbe and injects phage genetic material into the microbe, causing the host to replicate so many phages inside of the host that it explodes and releases the new phages to go find and kill more of that same host microbe.
 In this lysogenic cycle, the target microbe’s genetic engine produces approximately 5,200 new phages, which then collectively produce an enzyme that causes the microbe to explode, again releasing the new phages into the body to find more of that type of microbe and repeat the process.
 All the while the phages do not harm human tissues!!

-- Phages “farm” their hosts.
+- Without INPT Phages most often just “farm” their hosts.
 In other words, phages need their specific hosts to replicate more phages.
 Unless specifically stimulated via our INPT system, phages seem to only kill about 40% of their host microbe.
 (Remember, you are not the host, since the phages only infect other microbes.)
 According to phage researchers, if 100% of the host microbes are killed, the phages that need that specific host in order to replicate more phages will themselves die within about three days.

 - Phages can reach microbes anywhere in the body, even crossing the blood-brain-barrier and can penetrate through bacterial biofilms and even can get inside the cells of the body to kill the microbes that are living inside your cells.